 You know how that one salesperson you’ve had in your dealership for 15 years is recognized wherever he goes?
 That means something.
 People like affinity; people do business with people they trust.

-The real life promotions need to be online, and the online promotions need to be known to your entire team.
+The real-life promotions need to be online, and the online promotions need to be known to your entire team.
 These promotions should be one-in-the-same.
-Imagine if a customer came into your dealership, mentioned something they saw online, and your sales rep had no idea what they were talking about?
+Imagine if a customer came into your dealership, and mentioned something they saw online, and your sales rep had no idea what they were talking about?
 Pretty awkward and off-putting.

 The visual collateral you’re presenting, the offers available, and the inventory being showcased should be consistent across every touchpoint your dealership has.